sandipan211/ZSD-SC-Resolver/README.md

 <a id="2">[2]</a>
 Berkan Demirel, Ramazan Gokberk Cinbis, and Nazli Ikizler-Cinbis.
 Zero-shot object detection by hybrid region embedding.
 In BMVC, 2018.

+<a id="3">[3]</a>
+Yongqin Xian, Christoph H Lampert, Bernt Schiele, and Zeynep Akata.
+Zero-shot learning—a comprehensive evaluation of the good, the bad and the ugly.
+IEEE transactions on pattern analysis and machine intelligence, 41(9):2251–2265, 2018.